-Lightning Wallet is mostly autonomous, but does not usually work alone.
-A special server called Olympus helps it with general maintenance tasks.
+Lightning Wallet is mostly autonomous but there is also a special server called Olympus which helps it with general maintenance tasks.

-Note: the wallet does not depend on or ever shares any personally identifying information with Olympus and is designed to work perfectly fine even when the Olympus server goes offline for an indeterminate periods of time.
+Note: the wallet does not depend on or ever shares any personally identifying information with Olympus and is designed to remain functional even when Olympus server goes offline.

 Here is what Olympus server does: